st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 * 06:00 PM.

 *7:00am Mass 1st Sunday (Sinhala), 3rd Sunday (Tamil).
 All Masses are in English except where noted.
 Mass in English at 7:00am, at “Nirmala Chapel”, Clifford Place.
+*A Special Annivasry mass will be held every 04th Sunday at 10.30 am for couples celebrating their annivasaries during the month.